postmatic/postmatic-basic/readme.txt

 15. We're serious about privacy.
 Your data is yours, and always will be.
 Postmatic uses fully-native commenting.
 Just think of us as a magical email > WordPress gateway.

 == Changelog ==
+= 2.0.13 =

+- IMPORTANT - Big changes are coming to Postmatic Basic on December 1st.
+This release adds a button to your dashboard to tell you about the upgrade and explain what you need to do.
+- Fixed - Better handling of failures during the url validation process.

+== Changelog ==
 = 2.0.12 =

 - We're always finding new and fun command misspellings to recognize